 Community-Conceived Idea.
-The aspirational, conceptual "Rio Grande Plan" authored by two advocates, a local engineer and an urban designer, spurred the public imagination.
-The vision suggests placing freight and Frontrunner rails into a train box or trench to free over 100 acres for development, restore the use of an historic train station, and solve train-relat-
+The aspirational, conceptual "Rio Grande Plan" authored by two advocates, an local engineer and an urban designer, spurred the public imagination.
+The vision suggests placing freight and Frontrunner rails into a train box or trench to free over 100 acres for development, restore the use of an historic train station, and solve train-relatwalking, biking, rolling, and transit will benefit household budgets and connectivity (with or without a vehicle) to major employment areas: downtown (70,000 jobs), SLC International Airport (32,000 jobs), University of Utah